-For example, look at some possible answers to the question Have you had a nice customer experience with us? below.
+For example, look at some possible answers to the question, Did you enjoy your shopping experience with us?

 Not one, but many!

 What sentiment would you assign to the responses above?
-Probably, you have listened to the first response so many times, you would have said negative, right?
-The problem is there is no textual cue that will make a machine learn that negative sentiment since most often, yeah and sure belong to positive or neutral texts.
+The first response with an exclamation mark could be negative, right?
+The problem is there is no textual cue that will help a machine learn, or at least question that sentiment since yeah and sure often belong to positive or neutral texts.

 How about the second response?
 In this context, sentiment is positive, but we’re sure you can come up with many different contexts in which the same response can express negative sentiment.

 How to treat comparisons in sentiment analysis is another challenge worth tackling.
 Look at the texts below:

 The first comparison doesn’t need any contextual clues to be classified correctly.
 It’s clear that it’s positive.

 The second and third texts are a little more difficult to classify, though.
 Would you classify them as neutral, positive, or even negative?
 Once again, context can make a difference.
 For example, if the ‘older tools’ in the second text were considered useless, then the second text is pretty similar to the third text.